-You will have to pay tax on the benefit of the company van if you make private journeys, unless there is only minor private use – that is using the van for a private purpose maybe only once or twice a year.
+Unless it is an electric van, you will have to pay tax on the benefit of the company van if you make private journeys, unless there is only minor private use – that is using the van for a private purpose maybe only once or twice a year (for example, using it to go to the dump once or twice a year).
 Such use is usually considered insignificant and you should not have to pay any tax.

-Where you do have to pay tax on private use of the van, the amount of benefit that will be included in your PAYE coding notice for 2018/19 is £3,350, assuming your employer has not chosen to payroll this benefit.
+Where you do have to pay tax on private use of the van, the amount of benefit that will be included on your P11D/in your PAYE coding notice for 2023/24 is £3,900, assuming your employer has not chosen to payroll this benefit.

 The above figures are reduced in some situations, for example: